China housing: Market makers

 The Chinese government, aware that a rental sector is critical to solving the country’s housing problem, is changing policies and offering incentives to kick-start a residential rental sector.
 Beijing has taken a three-pronged approach – personal tax rebates, concessional land for residential-for-rental projects and, depending on the municipality, allowing conversion of existing buildings to residential rental housing.

 As a result, foreign capital has started to trickle into China.
-Among first movers are Warburg Pincus (see First time buyers, page 36), CPPIB, GIC, Greystar, APG, Bouwinvest, Macquarie Capital and, most recently, Caisse de dépôt et placement du Québec (CDPQ).
+Among first movers are Warburg Pincus, CPPIB, GIC, Greystar, APG, Bouwinvest, Macquarie Capital and, most recently, Caisse de dépôt et placement du Québec (CDPQ).

 JLL, the global consultancy, is undertaking due diligence for several foreign investors seeking direct investments in China.
 “Potential investors are looking at underperforming hotels or retail assets suitable for conversion into long-term rental housing,” says Daniel Yao, JLL’s head of China research.
 “These groups are likely to form club deals with two or three LPs [limited partners] and a GP [general partners] to manage their investments.”